gitpoap/gitpoap-bot/README.md

 # gitpoap-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that notifies users when a contribution has earned them a GitPOAP on opted-in & supported repositories.
+The GitPOAP bot is a GitHub App built with [Probot](https://github.com/probot/probot) with two main functions:
+ - [GitPOAP Notifications](https://docs.gitpoap.io/github-bot): a feature to notify users when a contribution has earned them a GitPOAP on opted-in & supported repositories
+ - [Ad-hoc GitPOAP awards](https://docs.gitpoap.io/github-bot#tagging-contributors): the ability for a maintainer to tag users ad-hoc on an Issue or Pull Request who should be awarded a GitPOAP

 ## Setup